nalsakas/pe/README.md

 call [VA(LoadStringA)]
 ```

-Before using STRINGTABLE macros first include a resource of type RT_STRING into resource tree.
-STRING's  in tables are stored as 16-bit unicode strings.
+Before using *STRINGTABLE* macros first include a resource of type RT_STRING into resource tree. *STRING*'s  in tables are stored as 16-bit unicode strings.

 ```
 STRINGTABLE label